 Harvey is a Founding Director of the Duke-CFO Survey.
 This widely watched quarterly survey polls over 1,500 CFOs worldwide.

-Over the past five years, Professor Harvey has taught “Innovation and Cryptoventures” at Duke University.
+Over the past six years, Professor Harvey has taught “Innovation and Cryptoventures” at Duke University.
 The course focuses on blockchain technology covering both the mechanics of blockchains as well as practical applications.
 He also teaches "Tech Driven Transformation of Business" and "International Finance".
 He also offers a Coursera called "Blockchain Business Models".

 His publications can be found at http://people.duke.edu/~charvey/research.htm.
 Media links can be found at: https://faculty.fuqua.duke.edu/~charvey/Media/index.htm